deployKF/website/content/guides/getting-started.md

         - [Existing ArgoCD (Deployed with Helm)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#existing-argocd---helm)
         - [Existing ArgoCD (Deployed with Kustomize)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#existing-argocd---kustomize)

+        !!! tip "Tips"

-        __TIP:__ If you use an ArgoCD "management cluster" pattern, see the [off-cluster ArgoCD](./dependencies/argocd.md#can-i-use-an-off-cluster-argocd) guide.
+            - If you use the ArgoCD "management cluster" pattern, please see: [Off-Cluster ArgoCD](./dependencies/argocd.md#can-i-use-an-off-cluster-argocd)
+            - If you have an offline cluster, please see: [Air-Gapped Clusters](./platform/offline.md)

     ??? step "Step 2 - Learn about Values"